Teuton-Roy/JobApplication/README.md

 * POST/ jobs -> Create a new job (request body should contain the job details)
 * DELETE /jobs/{id} -> Delete a specific job by ID
 * PUT /jobs/{id} -> Update a specific job by ID (request body should contain the updated job details)
-* GET/ jobs/{id}/company -> Get the company details for a specific job by ID

 ### Examples API URLs...